 Whether you sell medical software, cars, or insurance, there are a long list of industries that struggle with longer sales cycles.
-Does that mean steering away from PPC is probably best?
+Does that mean Google Ads isn’t worth it?
 Actually, quite the opposite is true.
 For longer buyer journeys, PPC is a critical component of speeding up slow-as-molasses sales cycles.
 Just think about, if there’s multiple touch points during longer journeys, you want to ensure you’re present when the searcher is either starting out or in the midst of their journey (research phase).
 If you’re not in a prominent place on the SERPs then the searcher will likely go with your competitor.
 Basically, if you’re not advertising on Google, you could be missing out on a converting a huge audience.

 Now that we’ve combatted some major concerns, let’s talk about the specific tips, challenges, and strategies for industries when it comes to Google Ads:

 The B2B/SaaS world comes with its unique challenges including longer sales cycles and niche audiences.
 PPC might seem like a path to avoid, but many B2B businesses (including WordStream) have found that PPC plays a critical role in their lead generation strategy.
 As long as you’re doing it right, you can succeed with Google Ads.
 To ensure you are doing it right, follow these tips for B2B Google Ads success: